letakeane/gridpractice/module-4/challenges/js/primitives.md

 #### Everything in JavaScript is an object

 The reason we are able to add a new method to an array in JavaScript is because an Array is actually an object.
-As is a String, an Integer, an Object, a Promise, etc. All data types in JavaScript are objects because this allows us to act on them.
+As is a String, an Integer, an Object, a Promise, etc. Data types in JavaScript are objects so that we can act on them.

 In your devtools console, walk through the following example: